-Management Controls All measures in the Financial Health page on the Group Board KPI dashboard.
-Budgets monitored on a monthly basis and covenant performance monitored monthly by EMT.
+Children being sent home having an impact on mobile workers.
+Economic impacts - recession, customers receiving furlough payments or losing jobs leading to inability to pay rent).
+Risk Management Controls Financial issues causing Covenant Failure All measures in the Financial Health page on the Group Board KPI dashboard.
+Poor asset management and finances managed badly leading to breach of covenants and consequent downgrade.
+Financial issues cause the risk to materialise.
+Financial covenant failure and inability to withstand one off shocks to the financial plan Budgets monitored on a monthly basis and covenant performance monitored monthly by EMT.
 Board now receive management accounts including covenant compliance, liquidity, cash flow and headroom in lender covenants.
-In addition, drawn loan facilities with availability in the revolving credit facility Creation of the Finance and Treasury Committee with first meeting held on 26th January 2021 to which Savills (treasury partner) presented current loan portfolio, subsequent loans post-transfer of engagement and recommendations as to new funding requirements as part of the long-term financial strategy.
+In addition, drawn loan facilities with availability in the revolving credit facility Creation of the Finance and Treasury Committee with first meeting held on 26th January 2021 to which Savills (treasury partner) presented current loan portfolio, subsequent loans post-Transfer of Engagements and recommendations as to new funding requirements as part of the long-term financial strategy.
 Monitor in line with Golden Rules

 Relevant stress testing was conducted by Savills approved by the Board on 11 May 2021, having previously been revised on 15 September 2020.

-Specialist Treasury advice received by Board on 12 May 2020.
+Specialist Treasury advice received by Board on 12 May, 2020.
 Monthly management accounts provide a review of the treasury position.
 Annual report provided by external treasury advisors.